 The Xiaomi Really Wants To Be in Auto Mode

 What’s wrong?
-The key is that—even on the highest setting—the Xiaomi reverts back to auto mode after 3 hours.
+The key is that—even on the highest setting—the Xiaomi reverts back to auto mode after 3 hours (what a video of it doing so here).
 To be sure this is what the machine was doing, we put the Xiaomi on the highest setting and tracked noise levels overnight from the Smart Air Lab.

 You can see the noise remaining high for three hours, then it returns to the ups and downs of auto mode: